 Buy The Life and Times of the Thunderbolt Kid from Amazon.com*

 The “Thuderbolt Kid” is Bryson’s alter ego, which adds some humor the memoir but no real substance – but it’s a great title, isn’t it?

-What gives this book its unique voice is that the memoir is told through the eyes of Mr. Bryson as if he went back in time to his childhood in Des Moines, IA but retained his talent for writing and life experience – yet writing from the perspective of a child with a wink and a nod towards the appreciative audience.
+What gives this book its unique voice, as oppose to several other memoirs I read, is that the memoir is told through the eyes of Mr. Bryson as if he went back in time to his childhood in Des Moines, IA but retained his talent for writing and life experience – yet writing from the perspective of a child with a wink and a nod towards the appreciative audience.
 The anecdotes are told through outlandish exaggerations which are so outlandish and unbelievable they become hilarious – like Mrs. Vandermeister who was “700 years old, possibly 800“.